Ilumena/hangman/README.md

-Just a quick python program for hangman !
+A simple python program for the hangman game !